New Dunwoody Public Facilities Authority to enter into long-term lease with Nature Center - Reporter Newspapers

 New Dunwoody Public Facilities Authority to enter into long-term lease with Nature Center

 The new Dunwoody Public Facilities Authority, a board made up of the City Council, is set to enter into a 40-year lease agreement with the Dunwoody Nature Center on Monday, Dec.
 11. A meeting of the new authority will be at 5:30 p.m. at City Hall, prior to the regular City Council meeting at 6 p.m.
+A vote on the 40-year lease agreement is slated for the meeting.

 A map of the proposed expansion of the Dunwoody Nature Center.
 (City of Dunwoody)